enasequence/read_docs/faq/taxonomy.rst

 For example, unidentified strains of the same bacterial genus should be kept as separate species, rather than binned together under the same genus name.

-When registering your samples using the interactive `Webin Submissions Portal <https://www.ebi.ac.uk/ena/submit/webin>`_ you will need to enter a valid species rank taxon in your template spreadsheet.
+When registering your samples using the interactive `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin>`_ you will need to enter a valid species rank taxon in your template spreadsheet.

 Programmatic submitters will apply the taxonomic information to the sample object using the sample_name block: